JetBrains/kotlin-web-site/docs/topics/native/native-cocoapods-libraries.md

 }
 ```

-### Sharing Kotlin cinterop between dependent Pods
+### Share Kotlin cinterop between dependent Pods

-If you're adding multiple dependencies on Pods using the `pod()` function, you might encounter issues in
+If you add multiple dependencies on Pods using the `pod()` function, you might encounter issues when
-case there are dependencies between APIs of your Pods.
+there are dependencies between APIs of your Pods.

-To make the code compile in this case, use the `useInteropBindingFrom()` function.
+To make the code compile in such cases, use the `useInteropBindingFrom()` function.
-It utilizes the cinterop binding generated for another Pod when building a binding for the new Pod.
+It utilizes the cinterop binding generated for another Pod while building a binding for the new Pod.

-The dependent Pod should be declared before setting up the dependency:
+You should declare the dependent Pod before setting up the dependency:

 ```kotlin
 // The cinterop of pod("WebImage"):